-Each antenna element is fed separately with the signal to be transmitted.
+To achieve this in a beamsteering antenna, each antenna element is fed separately with the signal to be transmitted.
 However each antenna feed is controlled so that the phase and amplitude to each element can be controlled.
-This creates a pattern of constructive and destructive interference in the wavefront.
+This creates the required pattern of constructive and destructive interference in the wavefront.

 Ψ = phase difference between two adjacent beams.